 Welcome to the Local Marketing Tools section, a curated list of tools for local service-based businesses.
 These are the tools that I use regularly in my job at a plumbing company.
 Some I’ve brought over from my past experience in website design and online marketing, while others I only discovered while trying to find a solution for daily problems as a local business.

 The tools on this list are sorted by the category of problem they address.
-The categories correspond closely to those in the Local Marketing Strategies section, so if you’re wondering how these tools could help in your business, head over there.
+The categories correspond closely to Local Marketing Strategies, so if you’re wondering how these tools could help in your business, head over there.